realStandal/redwoodjs-tips-n-workflows/validators.md

 Below are code-snippets for a few, application-agnostic [Service Validators](https://redwoodjs.com/docs/services.html#service-validations).
 They are all written in TypeScript.

+Some have a dependency on code not provided by RedwoodJS.
+This imports or code-snippets are included, install any packages from NPM as necessary.

 ### Table of Contents

 * [`valLatin`](#valLatin)